fkaduk/kobodeck/README.md

 | `PidFile`     | `-pidfile`     | `wallabako.pid`   | pidfile to write to avoid multiple runs |
 | `RetryMax`    | `-retry`       | 4                 | number of attempts to login the website, with exponential backoff delay |

+Some more details about specific settings:

+ * If you can't seem to synchronize all your articles and you have a large number of unread articles, you may want to change the `Count` field in the configuration file.
+By default, Wallabako only downloads a part of the database: it is limited by the number of articles returned by the Wallabag listing (`30` at the time of writing).
+If the `Delete` option is set, older articles will be *deleted* from the Kobo reader as well.
+Note that it should be fairly safe to use a larger number here, as only `Concurrency` (e.g. 6) articles will be downloaded in parallel at a time.
+It could make the first listing request slower, however, if you have a huge number of articles.
+We have reports of operation with 60 articles without significant performance issues.

-The pidfile is actually written in one of those directories, the first one found that works:
+ * The `PidFile` is actually written in one of those directories, the first one found that works:

     1. `/var/run`
     2. `/run`
     3. `/run/user/UID`
     4. `/home/USER/.`

-There's no `-logfile` option anymore since this was not really useful: you can just redirect output to a file using shell redirection (`> logfile`).
+ * There's no `-logfile` flag anymore since this was not really
+   useful: you can just redirect output to a file using shell redirection (`> logfile`).
 Also, it was difficult to implement logging for configuration file discovery while at the same time allowing the logfile to be changed when commandline flags are parsed.

 Finally, note that some of those settings are hardcoded in the `wallabako-run` wrapper script and therefore cannot be overriden in